 - Or frozen for up to 4 months.

 - Reheat leftover broth by gently bringing to the boil, lower the heat and simmer for 1-2 minutes.

-- Serve this broth as a starter, lunch or a light dinner.
+- This broth is tasty as a starter, lunch or a light dinner.

-- This broth is especially good as part of a St Patrick’s Day or other Irish themed meal/spread.
+- Especially good as part of a St Patrick's Day or other Irish themed meal/spread.